How to fix chipped tile that looks like wood

 - A dampened paper towel helped me to wipe off excess filler around the tile crack.

 - When everything dried, I used fine-grit sandpaper to lightly sand the filled crack.
 This is when I noticed that I had to repeat filling the crack two more times because it didn’t fill evenly.
-I also decided to use a slightly lighter color, followed by darker as you can see in the video.
+I also decided to use a slightly lighter color, followed by a darker color, as you can see in the video.

 And voila, below you can see the result.
 It is still visible and definitely not perfect.
-I think my strategy of making it look like an imperfection in the wood was the right choice though.
+I think my strategy of making it look like an imperfection in the wood was the right choice, though.
 Don’t you think so?

-By the way, the farmhouse trestle table is still available but the exact chairs are not.
+By the way, the farmhouse trestle table is still available, but the exact chairs are not.
 Below are some very similar ones that are still available if you are interested.
 We love the combo of the table with the chairs.

 Tschüß,